💡 LLM Reasoning¶

 -

-This work constructs E-comIQ-ZH, the first multi-dimensional quality assessment framework for Chinese e-commerce posters, comprising an 18K expert-annotated dataset with CoT reasoning chains, a dedicated evaluation model E-comIQ-M (trained via SFT+GRPO), and a standardized benchmark E-comIQ-Bench.
+Constructed the first multi-dimensional quality evaluation framework for Chinese e-commerce posters, E-comIQ-ZH, consisting of an 18K expert-annotated dataset (including CoT reasoning chains), a dedicated evaluation model E-comIQ-M (trained via SFT+GRPO), and a standardized benchmark E-comIQ-Bench.

 - EagleVision: A Dual-Stage Framework with BEV-grounding-based Chain-of-Thought for Spatial Intelligence